goanywhere/rex/README.md

 ## Middleware

 Middleware works between http request and the router, they are no different than the standard http.Handler.
-Existing middlewares from other frameworks like logging, authorization, session, gzipping are very easy to integrate into *web*.
+Existing middlewares from other frameworks like logging, authorization, session, gzipping are very easy to integrate into Web.*go*.
 As long as the middleware comply the `web.Middleware` interface (shorcut to standard `func(http.Handler) http.Handler`), you can simply add one like this:

 ``` go
 app.Use(middleware.XSRF)